-The state and national, and eventually the common core, standards for each core subject area provide a basic framework for instruction at the high school.
-The curriculum will continue to be guided by state and national standards.
-The guiding principles from the Curriculum Frameworks for Colifornia Public Schools: Kindergarten through Grade Twelve (California Department of Education, 1994-2003) are incorporated by each of the core content areas.
-Course curricula will meet the objectives outlined in the Content Standards for California Public Schools: Kindergarten through Grade Toutwe (California Department of Education, 2001).
+The state and national, and eventually the common core, standards for each core subject area provide a basic framework for instruction at the middle school.
 From this baseline, students will expand their knowledge, skills, and analysis through in-depth inquiry and exhibition projects.
 All students will be expected to create digital portfolios that demonstrate essential skills, critical thinking, and problem solving across disciplines.
 It is not enough that students obtain and retain factual knowledge.
-They must also develop the analytic skills and intellectual curiosity that will help create lifelong learners.
+They must also develop the analytic skills and intellectual curiosity that will help create lifetong learners.
 Towards this end, students will develop strong "habits of mind."
 Throughout the curriculum, students will consider questions of evidence (how do we know what we know?); viewpoint (who is speaking?); connections and patterns (how are events/people/places connected?); supposition (what if? how might things have been different?); and meaning (why does this event, theory, or practice matter?).